CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-stack/README.md

 to see the CHERI C compiler generate code to apply spatial bounds on the capability used for the buffer pointer we pass around.

+Because the stack as a data structure is largely maintained by the compiler, this example applies generally to CHERI C/C++, even to programs executing in evironments other than CheriABI.

 1. Compile `buffer-overflow-stack.c` for the baseline architecture to the binary `buffer-overflow-stack-baseline` and for the CHERI-aware architecture to `buffer-overflow-stack-cheri`.